Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Introduction

 For a graph or hypergraph $G$, the \EmphE{degree}{0mm} of a vertex $v$ in $G$, denoted by \EmphE{$\deg_G(v)$}{4mm}, is the number of edges of $G$ containing $v$, and we denote by \EmphE{$\Delta(G)$}{4mm} the maximum degree of $G$.
 For a graph $G$, we denote by \EmphE{$\chipcf(G)$}{4mm} the minimum $k$ such that $G$ has a proper conflict-free coloring with $k$ colors.
 Caro, Petru\v{s}evski, and \v{S}krekovski~\cite{CPS} proposed the following conjecture.

 \begin{conj}[\cite{CPS}] $\chipcf(G)\le \Delta(G)+1$ for every connected graph $G$ with $\Delta(G)\ge 3$. \end{conj}

-The condition $\Delta(G) \geq 3$ in Conjecture \ref{max_deg_conj} is required since $\chipcf(C_5)=5$, but the condition for connectivity can be removed when $\Delta(G) \geq 4$.
+The condition $\Delta(G) \geq 3$ in Conjecture \ref{max_deg_conj} is required since $\chipcf(C_5)=5$, but if the conjecture is true, then the condition for connectivity can be removed when $\Delta(G) \geq 4$.
 The case $\Delta(G)=3$ of Conjecture~\ref{max_deg_conj} follows from an earlier result of the second author and Yu \cite[Theorem 2]{LY}, even for the list-coloring setting.

 As a first step toward their conjecture, Caro, Petru\v{s}evski, and \v{S}krekovski~\cite{CPS} proved that $\chipcf(G)\le 5\Delta(G)/2$.
-In fact, one can prove $\chipcf(G) \leq 2\Delta(G)+1$ by a simple greedy algorithm (see Proposition \ref{easy_upper} below).
-A goal of this paper is to make further progress toward this conjecture.
+In fact, we can prove $\chipcf(G) \leq 2\Delta(G)+1$ by a simple greedy algorithm (see Proposition \ref{easy_upper} below).
+A goal of this paper is to make further progress toward this conjecture.\footnote{When a version of this paper was under review, the second author and Reed \cite{LR} proved that $\chipcf(G) \leq (1+o(1))\Delta(G)$, so Conjecture \ref{max_deg_conj} holds asymptotically.
+This bound in \cite{LR} is quantitatively stronger than the bounds in this paper.
+However, all results in this paper work for list-coloring or for proper conflict-free coloring of pairs of graphs and hypergraphs $(G,\Hy)$.
+The result and proof in \cite{LR} do not work for those more general settings.}

 Our first result works for list-coloring.
 A \EmphE{list-assignment}{0mm} $L$ for a graph $G$ assigns to each vertex $v\in V(G)$ a list $L(v)$ of allowable colors.
-A \EmphE{$k$-assignment}{0mm}, for some real number $k$, is a list assignment such that $|L(v)| \geq k$ for all vertices $v$.
+An \EmphE{$a$-assignment}{0mm}, for some real number $a$, is a list-assignment $L$ such that $|L(v)| \geq a$ for all vertices $v$.
 An \EmphE{$L$-coloring}{0mm} of $G$ is a coloring $\vph$ such that $\vph(v)\in L(v)$ for all $v\in V(G)$.
 We prove the following.

-\begin{theorem} Fix a positive integer $\Delta\ge 1.24811 \cdot 10^8$, fix a real number $\beta$ with $\Delta \geq \beta\ge 0.6550826\Delta$, and let $a:=\left\lceil\Delta+\beta+\sqrt{\Delta}\right\rceil$.
+\begin{theorem} Fix a positive integer $\Delta\ge 6.5 \cdot 10^7$, fix a real number $\beta$ with $\Delta \geq \beta\ge 0.6550826\Delta$, and let $a:=\left\lceil\Delta+\beta+\sqrt{\Delta}\right\rceil$.
 If $G$ is a graph with maximum degree at most $\Delta$ and $L$ is an $a$-assignment for $G$, then there are at least $\beta^{|V(G)|}$ proper conflict-free $L$-colorings of $G$.
-Analogous statements hold when $\Delta\ge 8000$ and $\Delta \geq \beta\ge 0.\overline{6}\Delta$ and when $\Delta\ge 750$ and $\Delta \geq \beta\ge 0.8\Delta$. \end{theorem}
+Analogous statements hold when $\Delta\ge 4000$ and $\Delta \geq \beta\ge 0.\overline{6}\Delta$ and when $\Delta\ge 750$ and $\Delta \geq \beta\ge 0.8\Delta$. \end{theorem}